CeFi Lending

 Principle 4: Maintain Withdrawal Readiness

-Principle 5: Keep Records
+Principle 5: Keep Detailed Records

-Principle 6: Size Your Risk Appropriately
+Principle 6: Size Risk Appropriately

 How to Evaluate Any New Platform

-• Where is it incorporated?
-Prefer jurisdictions with meaningful financial regulation
+• Jurisdiction: Prefer meaningful financial regulation

 The Bottom Line